wkwan/mkii-subzero-ppo2agent/README.md

 ## Video:

 The final Sub-Zero model I demo'ed in the video: https://drive.google.com/file/d/1_jyXBvkc7t1KzemiBqWyAsFkDGeqzsSd/view?usp=sharing
-The second-last model I demo'ed in the video, it's the same one but before I trained it specifically on the Baraka fight: https://drive.google.com/file/d/1DZtZyaWInQlageeaBpAjupA9nj6S3kyA/view?usp=sharing
+The second-last model I demo'ed in the video, it's the same one but before I trained it specifically on the Baraka fight (works better on the first 4 fights): https://drive.google.com/file/d/1DZtZyaWInQlageeaBpAjupA9nj6S3kyA/view?usp=sharing

 ## Setup:
 1. Install pip packages and any dependencies.